TheGoodlike13/liberty_or_death/README.md

 Then the browser automatically sends back an authorization token `Negotiate {insert base64 nonsense here}`.
-And it is really nonsense - even when decoded, the only part that is readable is `GPCGOODLIKE` at the end.
+And it is really nonsense - even when decoded, the only part that is readable is `NTLMSSP` and `GPCGOODLIKE` at the end.
 It produces the above error.

 If I enter any username/password, the authorization header turns into